Xiaohan-Chen/transfer-learning-fault-diagnosis-pytorch/README.md

 ## :balloon: 2.
 Citation

 For further introductions to transfer learning in bearing fault diagnosis, please read our paper.
-And if you find this repository useful and use it in your work, please cite the following paper, thank you~:
+And if you find this repository useful and use it in your works, please cite our paper, thank you~:
 ```
 @ARTICLE{10042467,
   author={Chen, Xiaohan and Yang, Rui and Xue, Yihao and Huang, Mengjie and Ferrero, Roberto and Wang, Zidong},